-The two main sources of BGP updates used throughout our analysis are the already mentioned Route Views Project [59] and RIPE NCC's Routing Information Service (RIS) [6], respectively maintained by University of Oregon and RIPE NCC.
+The two main sources of BGP updates used throughout our analysis are the already mentioned Route Views Project [71] and RIPE NCC's Routing Information Service (RIS) [6], respectively maintained by University of Oregon and RIPE NCC.
 Both services rely on routers that establish BGP peering sessions with many ISPs around the world.
 The available data reveal a broad and global though necessarily incomplete view of BGP connectivity over time, at a announced-prefix granularity.
 We analyzed this data at the finest possible time granularity - BGP updates - to detect and isolate events observed during the outages.
 However, BGP updates only provide information about changes in routing state.
 Each route collector also periodically dumps a snapshot of its entire control plane table, called a RIB, containing all known routing information related to prefixes that are reachable at that point in time.
 We used these periodic dumps in conjunction with the fine-grained updates to track a precise view of prefix reachability over the duration of the outage intervals.

-Each source of data also has a graphical tool to query for specific prefixes, BGPlay [58] for Route Views and BGPviz [4] for RIS.
-An online service called REX [5] allows coarse-grained analysis of historical BGP events in RIS data, based on snapshots taken every 8 hours of the RIB table dumps.
+Each source of data also has a graphical tool to query for specific prefixes, BGPlay [70] for Route Views and BGPviz [4] for RIS.
+Online services like REX [5] and RIPEstat [7] allow coarse-grained analysis of historical BGP events in RIS data, based on snapshots taken every 8 hours of the RIB table dumps.
 (Routeviews RIBs are dumped every two hours.)

-To perform chronological analysis of the outages, we first identified the time window during which disconnection activity was observed, using previous reports [16, 17], BGPlay and BGPviz.
+To perform chronological analysis of the outages, we first identified the time window during which disconnection activity was observed, using previous reports [20], [21], BGPlay and BGPviz.
 We extended this window to one hour before and one hour after the main events we observed to detect possible early symptoms of the outage and late reconnection patterns.
 We used the last RIB table dumps from both RouteViews and RIS just before this interval as the starting point, and used BGP updates and subsequent BGP table dumps to reconstruct the routing history during the time window under examination.

-For each prefix we processed the downloaded data to build a set of routing histories, one for each route collector peer (that is, an AS feeding its BGP updates to a route collector).
+For each prefix, we processed the downloaded data to build a set of routing histories, one for each route collector peer (that is, an AS feeding its BGP updates to a route collector).
 We marked a prefix as disappeared if it was withdrawn during the blackout interval for each of the above routing histories, i.e., no longer observable from any route collector peer, and remained so for the duration of the interval.
 We chose the earliest of those withdrawals as the event representing the initial disconnection of the prefix.
 This approach provides an overview of the prefixes going down over time, as well as the first signs of disconnection for each withdrawn prefix.

 We used a similar approach to study the end of the outage, focusing instead on when BGP prefixes become reachable again via announcements seen in BGP updates.
+We chose the earliest re-announcement for each prefix to determine a representative time instant for the reconnection.
 BGPlay and BGPviz were also useful to visualize the transition periods, to see which prefixes were still visible as the outage information propagated and to see peers reconverge to secondary backup paths.
 We visualized the reconnection as well, with peers reverting to primary paths as prefixes were re-announced.